Where to Stay in Kyoto First Time: 7 Best Areas

 Nijo Castle is surrounded by trees and flowers such as Camellia (Tsubaki), Japanese Plum (Ume), Spike Winter Hazel (Tosamizuki), Cherry Blossoms (Sakura), maple, ginkgo.
 Nijo Castle is a popular place when it’s the spring cherry blossom season.

-Apart from Nijo Castle, another impresive attraction in Central Kyoto is the Kyoto Imperial Palace (Gosho ), the official residence of the Emperor in Kyoto.
-It is situated in the large Kyoto Imperial Park (Kyoto Gyoen) where you can find the Sento Imperial Palace, Kaninnomiya Mansion, and Konoe Pond.
+Located in the large Kyoto Imperial Park (Kyoto Gyoen), it is home to the Sento Imperial Palace, Kaninnomiya Mansion, and Konoe Pond.
 The most beautiful time is when cherry blossoms bloom in late March, early April.

 Best places to stay in Central Kyoto: